robotix/2020.robotix.in/_events/fortress.md

  **Dimensions:**

-* The dimensions of the arena will be *3m x 3m*.
+* The dimensions of the arena will be *3m x 2.5m*.

 * The dimensions of each square forming the shapes will be *10cm x 10cm*.

-* Standard marker provided will have two squares of colours pink and purple.
+* Standard marker provided will have two squares of colours orange and purple.
 However participants are free to use a marker of their own choice.

 ##### Scoring